Kilo-Loco/drafts/amplify-getting-started-flutter/07_clean_up.md

 - Expanding the app to a different platform or sharing with a team
 - Deleting the Amplify project locally and in the cloud

+## Key Concepts

+- Shared Backend - Amplify makes it easy to share a backend between different platforms and/or team members.
+All that's required is access to the same AWS account where the Amplify application is stored.

 # Implementation

 ## Securely Share Your Project